deas/gcp-audit-functions/examples/start_instances_v1/README.md

-# GCP Audit Labeling - VM Creation
+# GCP Scheduled GCE Instance Start - PubSub Example

-This example demonstrates creates a sample Compute VM
+This example demonstrates how to use the
+[root module][root-module] and the [event-project-log-entry submodule][event-project-log-entry-submodule]
+to configure a system
+which responds to Compute VM creation events by labelling them with the principal email address of the account responsible for causing the events.

 ## Usage